underpostnet/engine/src/client/public/nexodev/docs/references/Edge Hub WireGuard and HAProxy.md

 Routing is derived, never hand-written. `--haproxy-sync` reads the deploy's own configuration and resolves every published hostname to a spoke.

-0. **Deploy expansion** — `--deploy-id dd` reads `engine-private/deploy/dd.router` through the same helper every other runner uses, so the edge routes exactly the set the cluster deploys.
+0. **Deploy expansion** — the default `dd` reads `engine-private/deploy/dd.router` through the same helper every other runner uses, so the edge routes exactly the set the cluster deploys.
 A listed deploy whose private conf is not checked out locally is skipped with a warning rather than failing the run.
 1. **Domain extraction** — top-level keys of each deploy's `conf.server.json`, plus every `conf.instances.json` host (all variants of a family included).
 2. **Proxy filter** — a hostname is published only when one of its sub-paths declares a `proxy` array.
 Ports are unioned across sub-paths, because the edge routes a hostname, not a path.
 3. **Peer resolution**, most specific first.
 Three bindings, and one derived hop: